matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 MAY choose not to share *any* room history, even messages sent when the history visibility setting would allow sharing.

-In all other cases, Alice's client MUST share all available shareable keys.
+In all other cases, Alice's client SHOULD share all available shareable keys.

 Before inviting Bob to a room, Alice's client constructs and sends a key bundle as follows: